cabloy/zova/cabloy-docs/guide/essentials/component/page.md

 }
 ```

-1. Define `mother` as a local bean using `@Local` to register it in the ioc container
+1. Define `controller` as a local bean using `@Local` to register it in the ioc container
 2. Define a reactive state `count` of type `number`
 3. Directly modify the value of `count` by vanilla javascript